francojeferson/challenge-artificial-intelligence/COMMENTS.md

   knowledge gap assessment and topic classification.
 - Implemented an expanded fallback mechanism in content retrieval to ensure meaningful responses for general queries and specific topics, enhancing user experience.
+- Enhanced the feedback mechanism in the web UI to capture user format preferences and improved error handling for feedback logging, ensuring robust user input collection for continuous improvement.

 ## Third-Party Libraries Used